devonfw-tutorials/katacoda-scenarios-dev/74_Cobigen-setup_cobigen-setup/step2.md

-Before we start, the installation of devonfw ide is already done for you.
+Before we start, the installation of devonfw IDE is already done for you.
 Now we will proceed with CobiGen installation.